Temple Sharey Tefilo

 The joining of our two Temple families into a single congregation occurred in 1982, when the 500 members of Sharey Tefilo carried their Torahs into Temple Israel’s sanctuary.

 Today, our sacred congregation, Temple Sharey Tefilo-Israel, continues our proud tradition.
-We have watched our Temple grow, attract many young members, deepen our roots in the surrounding communities, and develop excellent programming for members from pre-school to senior citizens.
+We have watched our Temple grow to become the inclusive community we are today, enriched by our diverse congregation and committed to providing a lifelong Jewish experience with programs for members at all stages of their lives, from preschoolers and teens, to young families, empty nesters and older adults.
 As a congregation, we have made significant contributions to the well-being of American Reform Judaism, Israel, and a spiritual, ethical, social, and communal impact in the lives of our Temple family.

-Today our congregation of 800+ families comes together for worship, learning, service and social programs in TSTI’s warm, welcoming sanctuary and state of the art multi-purpose building.
+Today our congregation of 750+ families come together for worship, learning, service, action, and social programs in TSTI’s sanctuary and state of the art multi-purpose building.